vars1ty/HybridBar/README.md

 ## CSS Support
 Starting from `0.1.3`, CSS is now supported and you can make it auto-load on startup by making a `style.css` file next to your `config.json` at the same path.

-If you want a sample CSS which has been used up until recently and has good defaults, check `examples/style.css`.
+If you want a sample CSS which has good defaults, check `examples/style.css`.
 ## Environment Variables
 `HYBRID_LOG` = `0` OR `1` : Logs debug output to stdout.